sebastianjnuwu/KellyWorld/README.md

    •  📸 `K.avatar` - Show your avatar and also with id or mention!

+   •  ⛓️ `K.castigo` - punish the person on discord!

    •  🪠 `K.clear` - clear the chat.

    •  💻 `K.eval` - allows the bot owner to execute code!